aflaxman/dp_2020_census/plugged_text.md

 attained empirical privacy loss almost 10 times less than $\epsilon$, but created a quantifiable amount of bias.
-The bias increased the reported counts in homogeneous districts while decreasing the counts in racially and ethnically mixed districts; since the errors are similar in *absolute* scale, cities of sufficient size will likely not notice who they have lost, but rural districts likely *will* notice or at least benefit from the population count (and appropriations) that they have gained.
-The TopDown algorithm will likely drive some redistribution of resources from diverse urban communities to segregated rural communities.
+The bias increased the reported counts in homogeneous districts while decreasing the counts in racially and ethnically mixed districts.
+The TopDown algorithm may therefore drive some redistribution of resources from diverse urban communities to segregated rural communities.

-The small communities that are likely to have upward bias in their TopDown counts will be the ones small enough to benefit from the quality Assurance processes that have been implemented in past censuses, such as the Count Question Resolution program, and the results in this paper can help anticipate and plan for this process.

 Accurate counts in small communities are important for emergency preparedness and other routine planning tasks performed by state and